 JT: That’s actually a good way of describing it.
 On the other hand, when you said that many are worried that AI will jeopardise humanity, for me that’s not really possible because we humans possess other qualities like emotional and physical intelligence for example, I don’t think AI is able to replicate that just yet.
 Some jobs based on rules, manuals, or algorithms, like the banking systems or lawyers even, some of these skill sets may possibly be replaced by AI in the future but for me, the bigger question lies in whether AI can come up with their own rules one day.

 When AI defeated the human Go world champion Ke Jie in 2017, people were literally screaming, that this must be the end of the human race.
 Yoshiharu Habu-san4 proposed that perhaps we could change one rule in Shogi, like how the knight could move for example.
 By changing one simple rule, there will be a time gap between the AI actually studying the rule and then making the calculation, but humans are able to adapt to the rule immediately.
-Therefore so far it seems, the ability to rewrite rules, that right still belongs to humans.
+Therefore so far it seems, that the ability to rewrite rules, that right still belongs to humans.

 1. ZERO was a Düsseldorf-based artist group established in the late 1950s by Heinz Mack and Otto Piene.
 Piene referred to it as a “zone of silence and pure possibilities for a new beginning.”
 In the 1960s ZERO evolved into an international movement, attracting artists from Germany, the Netherlands, Belgium, France, Switzerland, and Italy.